Best broadband deals right now

 Where to Compare

-Comparison sites: Uswitch, MoneySupermarket, Compare the Market, and Broadband Choices all cover most of the market.
+Comparison sites: Uswitch, MoneySupermarket, Compare the Market, Broadband Choices.

-Go direct too.
-Some providers (especially smaller local ones like Community Fibre, Hyperoptic, Gigaclear) often have deals that don't appear on comparison sites.
+Go direct.
+Community Fibre, Hyperoptic, Gigaclear have deals not on comparison sites.

-Check cashback sites.
-TopCashback and Quidco sometimes offer cashback on broadband switches, stacking with any comparison site deals.
+Cashback sites.
+TopCashback and Quidco sometimes stack with other deals.

 When to Switch